 There is an active secondary market for investment grade private credit.
-Voya estimates that 0.5% of the market's total outstanding volume, or about \$4 billion, is traded in any given year.
-This is helped along by the fact that 85% of the market is agented deals, so there is an intermediary with knowledge of other participants who may be wanting to increase allocations.
+Voya estimates that 0.5% of the market's total outstanding volume, or about \$4-5 billion, is traded in any given year.
+This is helped along by the fact that 85% of market deals involve an intermediary with knowledge of other participants who may be wanting to increase allocations.